 According to Dr. Neal Barnard, the founder of the Physicians Committee for Responsible Medicine, about half of drugs approved for consumption are either recalled or relabelled due to side effects.
 These adverse human reactions are not identified in animal research.

 The revolutionary animal-free technology in the CCAAM will include computer models that analyze human cells and tissues, and organoid modeling—creating in vitro three-dimensional human organs with stem cells.

 Many other countries are already moving away from animal research, but Canada is falling behind.
-In 2015, more than 3,570,352 animal victims—mostly mice and fishes—were subjected to cruel laboratory experiments, according to the Canadian Council of Animal Care (CCAC).
-(Privately-funded facilities aren’t required to report, so the total number is likely significantly higher.)
+In 2015, more than 3,570,352 animals—mostly mice and fishes—were subjected to laboratory experiments, according to the Canadian Council of Animal Care (CCAC).
+(Privately-funded facilities aren’t required to report the animals they use, so the total number is likely significantly higher.)